st255/simple-numpy-nn/README.md

   - [ ] Benchmark + test units

 ## Result
-The following model has been tested in the MNIST dataset using mini-batch training reaching an acurracy >= 99%.
+The following model has been tested in the MNIST dataset using mini-batch training for 40 epochs, reaching an acurracy >= 99%.

 ```python
 model_clas = Model()